CrownedTechie/react-todo-list/README.md

 # react-todo-list

 Learnable's task for week 11.
-I am to demonstrate my understanding on DOM manipulation, event handling, and user input validation.
+I am to demonstrate my understanding on React JS basics.

 ## Table of contents